Robust Filtering of L\'evy-driven Stochastic Models: Robust Filtering with Finite Jumps

 \begin{theorem} Suppose $f\in C^1_b$, and assume the space $\mathcal{C}^\alpha([0,T]\bigoplus D([0,t]), \alpha\in(1/3,1/2)$ is endowed with the topology induced by the semi-norms $\rho_{\alpha-\text{H\"ol}} + \|\cdot\|_{1-\text{var}}$.
 Then $g^f_t(\rough{\eta},n)$ is Lipschitz. \end{theorem} \begin{proof} Consider two rough paths $\rough{\eta^1},\rough{\eta^2}\in\mathcal{C}^\alpha([0,T])$ and two measures $n^1,n^2$ such that for any $V\subseteq U_1$, $n_i(V)\in D([0,T]),i=1,2$.
 To shorten the notation, let the triple $(X,Y,I)$ driven by the pair $(\rough{\eta^i},n^i)$ be denoted $(X^i,Y^i,I^i)$.
 Consider the difference

 For the last inequality we used the Lipschitz property of $f$ and the inequality $|\exp(x)-\exp(y)|\leq |x-y|(\exp(x)\vee\exp(y))$.
-We now use the boundedness of exponential moments of rough SDEs (proven in section 4 of \cite{allan2025rough}), along with theorem \ref{thm:rough-poisson-cont}, we get
+We now use the boundedness of exponential moments of rough SDEs (proven in \cite[Theorem 3]{crisanrough}), along with Theorem \ref{thm:rough-poisson-cont}, we get

 \end{proof}